rahul-gharat/dronahq-docs/docs/control-editor-ide/adding-new-properties.md

 - Works only for multiselect dropdown
 - Allows a limited number of selection
-- Does not work for 0 or -ve numbers
+- Does not work for 0 or negative numbers

 **rv-each-part**
 ```javascript